Hip-Hop in Africa: Prophets of the City and Dustyfoot Philosophers by Msia Kibona Clark

 The resources on this site provide information and links that compliment content in the book, and allow for further exploration of some of the arguments the book makes.
 The resources also feature information on artists discussed in the book

-This is an overview of the chapters in the book.
+Chapter Overview: This is an overview of the chapters in the book.
 The link to the chapters provide further details about the specific resources available in those chapters.

-This is a list of many of the artists discussed in the book, with links to their social media profiles.
+Information on artists mentioned in the book: This is a list of many of the artists discussed in the book, with links to their social media profiles.